Franklin's lost expedition: Rae and Anderson expeditions

 Despite the findings of Rae and Anderson, the Admiralty did not plan another search of its own.
-Britain officially labelled the crew deceased in service on 31 March 1854.
+The Royal Navy officially labelled the crew deceased in service on 31 March 1854.
 Lady Franklin, failing to convince the government to fund another search, personally commissioned one more expedition under Francis Leopold McClintock.
 The expedition ship, the steam schooner Fox, bought via public subscription, sailed from Aberdeen on 2 July 1857.